 I'm currently a contributing editor at Azure, the Toronto-based magazine of architecture and design.
 Over the past 15 years, my stories have appeared in such dead tree print outlets as Wine & Spirits, the Globe and Mail, Bloomberg Businessweek, Departures, Fairmont, Canadian Business, Chatelaine, the Walrus, and Reader's Digest.

 If you'd like to knock back something more full-bodied, my original e-book An Inconvenient Fruit was published by CWG in 2014.
 It's the true story of a passionate group of winemakers who struggle to outrun an unstoppable vine killer called phylloxera.
 Along the way, I get drunk and dive into a river in the south of France.
 Hey, phylloxera is a tough stalker to shake.

 How'd I get here?
 I grew up in British Columbia and shipped east to study History of Science at Harvard, where I wrote a thesis about the mathematics of the musical octave during the era of Bach's Well-Tempered Clavier.
 I've since lived and worked (and DJ'd) in Chicago, Toronto, Paris, Johannesburg, Boston, and Washington, D.C. – like the Beach Boys, I get around.
 And in keeping with the Beach Boys parallels, I currently make my home in sunny California.

 More bona fides: I'm a sommelier (certified by the Court of Master Sommeliers) and a member of the AIPS (International Sports Press Association).
-So if you're considering launching a new sport called Barolo Ball, please let me know about it via my contact page – I'll grab my notebook and a corkscrew and some shin guards and be right there.
+So if you're launching a new sport called Barolo Ball, please let me know about it via my contact page – I'll grab my notebook and a corkscrew and some shin guards and be right there.
 Note to editors: I travel light and on short notice.